 * The first series Tu-154s led in 1981 to the second-series "Tu-154M", which featured much more economical, quieter, and reliable Soloviev (later AviaDvigatel) D-30KU-154-II turbofans -- through the max thrust provided by the new engines was about the same as that of the NK-8-2U, 104 kN (10,600 kgp / 23,380 lbf) each.
 The engine intakes had to be expanded to handle the greater airflow.
 The Tu-154M featured about 20% better range and an increase in max take-off weight of about 10,000 kilograms (22,000 pounds) relative to the baseline Tu-154.
 Maximum passenger capacity was 180 in a six-abreast configuration.

 About 850 Tu-154s were built in all, with over 70% of them being Tu-154Ms.
 Again, most were obtained by Aeroflot, but many were also provided to the airlines of Eastern European and Soviet client states.
 China obtained a number them, with at least four modified to a special missions / surveillance configuration with large belly fairings fore and aft of the wings -- these machines being operated by the Chinese People's Liberation Army Air Force.
 The Tu-154 was regarded as clearly less economical to operate than a Boeing 737, but much sturdier and easier to maintain.
-The Tu-154 remains in widespread but declining service.BACK_TO_TOP
+The Tu-154 remains in service, but it is approaching the end of its days.BACK_TO_TOP

 * By the last days of the Soviet Union in the late 1980s, the Tupolev OKB was working on new jetliners, but the collapse of the USSR threw these programs into some confusion.